Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarketManager.md

 ### `MarketsMigrated`

-A set of markets was migrated to a certain receiving factory.
+A set of markets was migrated to a certain receiving manager.

-**Signature:** `MarketsMigrated(BinaryOptionMarketFactory receivingFactory, BinaryOptionMarket[] markets)`
+**Signature:** `MarketsMigrated(BinaryOptionMarketManager receivingManager, BinaryOptionMarket[] markets)`

 ---

 ### `MarketsReceived`

-A set of markets was migrated from a certain migrating factory.
+A set of markets was migrated from a certain migrating manager.

-**Signature:** `MarketsReceived(BinaryOptionMarketFactory migratingFactory, BinaryOptionMarket[] markets)`
+**Signature:** `MarketsReceived(BinaryOptionMarketManager migratingManager, BinaryOptionMarket[] markets)`

 ---